Nick4833/estrus-detection-mfu/README.md

-# REAL-TIME AUTOMATED ESTRUS BEHAVIOR DETECTION AND ANALYSIS FOR NORTHERN THAI FARM: A MULTI-CAMERA, COMPUTER VISION SYSTEM
+# Event-level detection of mounting behaviour with cross-camera confirmation for continuous estrus monitoring in cattle

-A dual-camera computer-vision pipeline for automated detection of cattle mounting (estrus) behavior on a smallholder farm, running in real time on an **NVIDIA Jetson Orin Nano** edge device.
+A mullti-camera computer-vision pipeline for automated detection of cattle mounting (estrus) behavior on a smallholder farm, running in real time on an **NVIDIA Jetson Orin Nano** edge device.
 The system uses **YOLO26n** detectors for mounting events and collar-based individual identification, a two-tier (`possible` / `confirmed`) confirmation scheme, and cross-camera temporal fusion to combine simultaneous views of the same event.

-This repository accompanies the paper:

-> **Real-Time Automated Estrus Behavior Detection and Analysis for a Northern Thai Farm:
-> A Multi-Camera Computer Vision System** — Wicha, S. *et al.*, submitted to *IEEE Access*, 2026.

-It contains the detection pipeline, the review dashboard, the evaluation records, and the statistics script that reproduces every confidence interval and significance test reported in the paper.

----

 ## Repository layout